11 Conjunctivitis Symptoms and 4 Main Causes

 Allergic conjunctivitis which is commonly called eye allergy is caused by allergens.
 If a person is allergic to certain substances then chances of developing allergic conjunctivitis increase.
 Common allergens are cosmetics, pollen, smoke, dust particles, animals, perfumes, and other toxic substances.
 This type of conjunctivitis is not contagious as it only targets people with certain allergies.

 4. Chemical Causes (Chemical Conjunctivitis)

-There are some other less common conjunctivitis causes present like sexually transmitted diseases, reactive arthritis, relapsing polychondritis, Blepharitis, Acute glaucoma, Keratitis, Iritis, blocked tear duct in newborns, etc.
+There is some other less common conjunctivitis causes present like sexually transmitted diseases, reactive arthritis, relapsing polychondritis, Blepharitis, Acute glaucoma, Keratitis, Iritis, blocked tear duct in newborns, etc.

-There are a lot of visible signs and symptoms of conjunctivitis in an affected person.
+There are a lot of visible signs and conjunctivitis symptoms in an affected person.
 Usually, a person affected by conjunctivitis gets treated by the body itself within two weeks but in some cases, it may take longer or requires medical attention.
-Any case which takes more time than the usual then an eye specialist should be contacted as soon as possible.
-Some of the common signs of conjunctivitis are -
+Any case which takes more time than usual then an eye specialist should be contacted as soon as possible.
+Some of the common conjunctivitis symptoms are as follows-

 - Pain In The Eyes - Eyes starting paining a lot after few days of the infection.
-In some cases pain increases with time and needs immediate treatment.
+In some cases, the pain increases with time and needs immediate treatment.

 - Red Eyes - The color of the eyes becomes red after the onset of infection.

 - Watery Eyes - Water starts coming from the eyes due to the overactivation of the tear glands.
 It is a common allergic conjunctivitis symptom.